divvungiellatekno/course-HU-2018-2021/2021_Creutz/CreutzV2021.md

 * stocastic
 * neural nets

-Typical of all but the rule-based one is that they require large amounts of raw data to be trained on.
+Typical for all but the rule-based one is that they require large amounts of raw data to be trained on.

 Rule based technologies on the other hand, in principle only requires a mother tongue speaker and a linguist (which in the best of cases is one and the same person).